Preferred Capital Funding logo

 Preferred Capital Funding specializes in pre-settlement lawsuit funding, a niche financial product designed for plaintiffs involved in ongoing injury claims.
 The company provides cash advances to individuals awaiting settlement payouts, allowing them to cover living expenses, medical bills, and other costs during the potentially lengthy litigation process.
 Founded to address the financial hardship plaintiffs face while waiting months or years for cases to resolve, the company operates as a litigation finance provider rather than a traditional lender.

 The company offers funding amounts ranging from $500 to $500,000 to qualified plaintiffs with pending cases.
-Their service model requires no credit checks, employment verification, or upfront fees.
+Their service model requires eligibility claims to verify, employment verification, or upfront fees.
 They fund various case types including auto accidents, personal injury, medical malpractice, wrongful death, nursing home abuse, premises liability, defective products, and employment law claims.
 The approval process involves attorney consultation and legal underwriting, with funding available within 24 hours to several business days.
 Repayment is contingent on case success—if the plaintiff loses, they owe nothing (subject to state law).

 Preferred Capital Funding distinguishes itself through non-recourse lending structure, meaning plaintiffs carry no personal repayment obligation if claims are unsuccessful.
 Their process requires attorney verification and legal underwriting rather than traditional credit assessment.
 The company operates 24/7 with multiple contact methods (phone, text, online application) and maintains a physical office in Chicago, Illinois.
 They explicitly state comfort and financial stability during recovery are core company goals.